accent-starlette/starlette-core/docs/messages.md

 # Messages

-Quite commonly in web applications, you need to display a one-time notification message (also known as “flash message”) to the user after processing a form or some other types of user input.
+Quite commonly in web applications, you need to display a one-time notification message (also known as “flash message”) to the user after processing a form or some other type of user input.

-For this, Django provides full support session-based messaging, for both anonymous and authenticated users.
+For this, Django provides full support for session-based messaging, including both anonymous and authenticated users.
 The messages framework allows you to temporarily store messages in one request and retrieve them for display in a subsequent request (usually the next one).
 Every message is tagged with a specific category (e.g., **info**, **warning**, or **error**) this can be used as a class name to style the message.

-A message can be used in the context of a request like below:
+A message can be used in the context of a request, for example:

 ```python
 from starlette_core.messages import message